Askannz/msi-perkeyrgb/README.md

   -v, --version         Prints version and exits.
   -c FILEPATH, --config FILEPATH
                         Loads the configuration file located at FILEPATH.
                         Refer to the README for syntax.
+If set to "-", the configuration file is read from the standard input (stdin) instead.
   -d, --disable         Disable RGB lighting.
   --id VENDOR_ID:PRODUCT_ID
                         This argument allows you to specify the vendor/product